rich-ehrhardt/arm-templates/Sterling OMS/README.md

 A basic Sterling OMS deployment for production with public endpoint for access to the Sterling application and private endpoints internally for database and JMS Broker.

 - Sterling OMS on Azure Redhat Openshift (ARO)
-- IBM MQ on ARO
+- Apache ActiveMQ on VM
 - Azure PostgresSQL database service
 - Azure Bastion service
-- Container registry
+- Container registry service
 - Virtual Network Gateway for ExpressRoute or VPN access

 This is the current status of this template: